 Described as the “American Venice”, Seattle is recognized as an important center for art glass in North America.

-The outstanding Seattle glass art community shares the love for their craft in a variety of ways through glassblowing demonstrations, workshops and exhibitions; in person or virtually by offering:
+The outstanding glass art community shares the love for their craft in a variety of ways through glassblowing demonstrations, workshops and exhibitions; in person or virtually by offering:

 - 100 Seattle glass art studios in the region.

 - Chihuly Gardens and Glass at Seattle Center, a celebration of the remarkable glass art sculptures of the legendary Dale Chihuly.

 - The Pilchuck Glass School, co-founded by Dale Chihuly, an internationally renowned center for glass art education located in Pioneer Square.

 - Western Neon custom sign builders, masters of glassbending, crafting neon tubes of light.